siriusastrebe/syc/README.md

 Synchronize a javascript variable from a node server to clients, and have any changes to the variable synchronize in real time.

+Create an object/array, pass it through Syc and an identical object/array will appear on the client side.
+Changes will be communicated and synchronized across the server and clients instantly.
+It works under a simple principle: All data bound to the variable in question is identical between Server and Clients, removing the headache of data synchronization.

 Syc uses Object.observe() when available for responsiveness and performance, but will easily fall back onto a polyfill if unavailable.

 ### Samples